 Here are simple operations on lists.
-Note that, in contrast to the list concatenation ++ defined in the prelude (see Appendix B), append has a "flexible" evaluation annotation so that it can also be applied to solve equations containing append, i.e., append can be used to split lists.
+Note that, due to the logic programming features of Curry, append can be used to split lists.
 We exploit this property to define the last element of a list in a very simple way.